 - hex nuts

-- M2 M2.5 and M3 Screws and nuts and Electronics Spacers
+- M2 M2.5 and M3 Screws, Nuts, and Electronics Spacers

 - Spools of Solid-Core Wire